madec-project/ezvis/README.md

 # Document's page
 ## Title
-To indicate the title of a document, use the `customFields` named `title`.
+To indicate the title of a document, use the `documentFields` named `title`.

 ## Fields
 In order to make the `/display/id.html` page work, one filter has